JamesWhiteSnow/DSM/README.md

 # DSM

-In this project, we open-source the source code of our Dynamic Subgraph Matching (DSM) approach.
+In this project, we open-source the source code and data sets of our Dynamic Vertex Dominance Embedding (DIVINE) approach for continuous subgraph matching.

 ## Check List